oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_db_system_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Array of IORM Setting for all the database in this Exadata DB System</div>
+                                            <div>An array of IORM settings for all the database in the Exadata DB system.</div>
                                         <br/>
                                     </td>
             </tr>